 [CPR.P-001] The 3GPP system shall be able to support up to 5 UEs for a group of UEs supporting V2X application.

 [CPR.P-002] For Vehicle Platooning, the 3GPP system shall be able to support reliable V2V communications between a specific UE supporting V2X applications and up to 19 other UEs supporting V2X applications.

+NOTE: For group of heavy goods vehicle platooning, the number of UEs in a platoon can be smaller, due to communication range, the length of truck, inter-truck distance, etc.